 Awareness of Cash-Based Assistance Programme

-English: % of the beneficiaries demonstrating clear awareness of key CBA programme information
+English: % of the beneficiaries demonstrating clear awareness of key cash-based assistance programme information

 French: % de bénéficiaires démontrant une bonne connaissance des informations clés du programme d’assistance en espèces